Table of Contents

 What is full stack web development?

 It means building both the front end (what users see) and the back end (servers, databases, APIs) of a web app.
-A full-stack dev can ship features end-to-end.
+A full-stack developer can deliver features from end to end.

 Which language should I start with?

-JavaScript is a common choice because you can use it on both the client and server (Node.js).
-Python and PHP are also beginner-friendly on the back end.
+JavaScript is a popular choice because it can be used on both the client and server (Node.js).
+Python and PHP are also beginner-friendly for back-end development.

 What is a RESTful API and why is it popular?

-It’s a common way to build web services using HTTP methods (GET/POST/PUT/DELETE), usually with JSON.
-It’s simple, stateless, and widely supported.
+It is common to build web services using HTTP methods (GET, POST, PUT, DELETE), typically with JSON.
+This approach is simple, stateless, and widely supported.

 REST vs GraphQL: which should I learn?

-Learn REST first (it’s everywhere).
-Use GraphQL when clients need flexible queries or to reduce over/under-fetching of data.
+Learn REST first, as it is widely used.
+Use GraphQL when clients require flexible queries or need to reduce over-fetching or under-fetching of data.

 How do I handle authentication and authorization?

-Use secure password hashing, sessions or JWT, and role/permission checks on protected routes.
-Add rate limits and input validation.
-Follow OWASP basics.
+Use secure password hashing, sessions or JWT, and role or permission checks on protected routes.
+Add rate limiting and input validation.
+Follow OWASP guidelines.